decentralized-identity/didcomm-messaging/transports.md

 ### WebSocket
 The usage of this transport can be beneficial when only one side of the communication can initiate a request to the other side, for example, the former is behind a Firewall or behind NAT.
 With STOMP over WebSocket, the content-type header is application/didcomm-enc-env as in the HTTP(S) message.
+TODO: Include details of the websocket message to define a standard usage.

+TODO:
+* Quic
+* Transport binding